In this article:

 Easily share candidate profiles with other hiring team members, or add notes and scores to promising applicants when you need multiple stakeholders to collaborate.

 Cognitive, numerical skill assessments, and SIFT tests are increasingly popular, as employers want to understand the skills and competencies of potential candidates beyond those listed in their CVs.
-Add specific aptitude tests to the recruitment process with an ATS, then automatically score them against predetermined criteria.
+Add specific aptitude tests to the recruitment process with an ATS, then score them against predetermined criteria.
 Use the results as a filter to source candidates your competitors will envy.

 Store candidate profiles